ChayaphonKultanon/Socket_Programming/README.md

 2. See the list of online users; click DM to open a direct chat.
 First DM click establishes the room.
 3. Create a group by entering a name and clicking Create; you become its sole member and can open it.
 4. Other users see the new group and can Join; members then exchange messages visible only to that group.
+	- Private groups: when creating a group you may mark it private.
+Private groups require the owner to approve join requests.
+If the owner disconnects, their private groups are automatically deleted.
 5. Switch between active DM or group chats; messages show sender and timestamp.

 ## Server Events Summary